-- 1. That it approves settlement of Hawaii Wildlife, et al. v.
-County of Maui, Civil 12-00198 SOM-KJM, United States District Court, District of Hawaii, under the terms set forth in an executive meeting before the Governance, Ethics, and Transparency Committee; - 2.
-That it directs the Corporation Counsel to prepare and authorizes the Council Chair or Vice-Chair to execute a Release and Settlement Agreement on behalf of the County to resolve the case; - 3.
-That it authorizes the Director of Finance to satisfy settlement of the case; and - 4.
+- 1. That approves settlement of Hawaii Wildlife, et al., v.
+County of Maui, Civil 12-00198 SOM-KJM, United States District Court, District of Hawaii under the terms set forth during deliberations before the Governance, Ethics, and Transparency Committee; and - 2.
+That it directs the Corporation Counsel to prepare and au thorizes the Council Chair or Vice-Chair to execute a Release and Settlement Agreement on behalf of the County to resolve the case; - 3 That it authorizes the Director of Finance to satisfy settlement of the case; and 4.
 That certified copies of the resolution be transmitted to the Mayor, the Director of Finance, the Director of Environmental Management, and the Corporation Counsel.
-APPROVED AS TO FORM AND LEGALITY Deputy Corporation Counsel County of Maui get:misc:026areso02:dr
+APPROVED AS TO FORM AND LEGALITY Department of the Corporation Counsel County of Maui get:misc:026areso02:dr